ankitvgupta/FastGeneralizedMatching/README.md

 - GaleShapleySerial.py contains the serial implementation of Gale-Shapley.

 ## Genators
-- generate_matchings.py: contains code to generate preferences for give numbers of doctors, hospitals, and other preferences.
+- [generate_matchings.py](generate_matchings.py): contains code to generate preferences for give numbers of doctors, hospitals, and other preferences.
 - generate_graphs.py takes the data from the various experiments and plots the results

+## Dependencies
+Pyspark (we use Spark 1.5.0), numpy, scipy

+## Instructions to Run
+- Set parameters in generate_matchings.py to